Tainted\\Coders

 }

-Touches also have events representing any kind of touch input actions:
+Touches also have messages representing any kind of touch input actions:

 /// Lower-level touch events — for finer-grained control